 We've all been sold out.
-And when it comes to buying tickets on the primary market, the deck is stacked against us; True fans who just want to support their favorite artists.
+And when it comes to buying tickets on the primary market, the deck is stacked against us, the true fans who just want to support their favorite artists.

 If you look out on the landscape of ticketing platforms out there, virtually none of them are trying to solve this problem.
 In fact, they're doing the opposite.
 They're actively making it easier for scalpers to rip you off.

-We're here eliminate ticket scalping.
+We're here to eliminate ticket scalping.
 But that's not all.
 We built this company on the belief that good human values still matter in this industry.
-That you should focus on delivering better and better customer experiences year over year before you ever worry about delivering dividends to your shareholders.
-And most importantly, that you should never to take advantage of fans simply because they're emotionally invested in their favorite artists and will pay whatever it takes to see them.
-It might be "good economics" but it's not what's best for the you.
+We focus on delivering better and better customer experiences year over year before you ever worry about delivering dividends to your shareholders.
+And most importantly, we never take advantage of fans simply because they're emotionally invested in their favorite artists and will pay whatever it takes to see them.
+It might be "good economics" but it's not what's best for you.
 We're here to have your back.

 And since we've entered this business we realize that there are many more ways than just eliminating scalping to create a higher standard of ticketing.
 From high fees to poorly designed apps, there's a lot of improvements to be made.
 And we're hellbent on making them, and bringing them all to market quickly so that fans, performers, and event organizers alike can all benefit together.

 The only ones we're leaving behind?
 Scalpers 👋